 How Much Rent Are Tenants Liable For?

 In most situations, the tenant is technically liable for all rent after they break the lease if they do not follow the procedure outlined in the lease to leave.
-Most states, however, have rules in place to help mitigate damages that will prevent tenants from needing to pay the remainder of the rent due.
+Most states, however, have rules to help mitigate damages that will prevent tenants from needing to pay the remainder of the rent due.

 What Could I Get From Small Claims Court?